Who's who: Abelard, Raz and Shale

 With the skazzerai coming, and Dawn doing gods-know-what in the Badlands, will Kos ride to war?
 Will peaceful, honest, nervous Saint Abelard ride to war with him?
 He is willing to sacrifice himself, as we’ve seen more than once, but will he sacrifice others?

 He’s one of the few main characters we have who has yet to be on the frontlines of battle.
-I think that as the Craft Wars quarter progresses, we’ll see what Abelard is made of - and so will he.
+I think that as the Craft Wars quartet progresses, we’ll see what Abelard is made of - and so will he.

 Other characters associated with Abelard: Kos Everburning; Catherine Elle; Tara Abernathy; Cardinal Gustave; Cardinal Evangelist Bede; Sister Miriel; Elayne Kevarian; Shale; Caleb Altemoc; Mina Altemoc; Kopil; Seril Undying; Kai Pohala